• Skip to primary navigation

 For those who might want to climb higher, a Master of Science degree or even a Master of Business Administration will be ideal.
 With a master’s degree, you’re fit to hold senior-level managerial positions.

-As a Structural Engineer, you need to have a Professional Engineer (PE) licensure.
+You must have a Professional Engineer (PE) licensure as a Structural Engineer.
 Getting this license involves passing the National Council of Exams for Engineering and Surveying (NCEES) conducts.

 The first licensing test is the Fundamentals of Engineering (FE) exam or the Engineer in Training (EIT) exam.
 Usually, you’ll take this test before graduation.
 Once you’ve scaled through, you can get entry-level jobs as a structural engineer.